-At 7:30 we have breakfast, then the people on the roster wash dishes will do so, and everyone else has some time to find a hammock and relax before starting farm work at 8:30.
+At 7:30 we have breakfast, then people on the dish-washing roster will do so, and everyone else has some time to find a hammock and relax before starting farm work at 8:30.

 At 8:30 we meet in the classroom and the morning’s work is divided up, with each volunteer or group of volunteers working with one of the farm staff in the area they’ve been assigned to for the day.
 Everyone needs to be ready for work at 8:30, with boots, sunscreen, water and anything else you may need !
 Work in the mornings will normally consist of a duties such as planting, transplanting, composting, weeding, fertilizing, irrigating (in the dry season) and seeding activities - depending on what needs doing, the time of year, and the lunar phase.

 At 12 p.m. we stop for lunch (vegetable soup, fruit juice and a second course normally with rice, beans, salad and cooked vegetables).
-Then, as with breakfast, some people will be on the rostered for dish washing, and the rest have free time – a midday siesta is often the popular choice!
+Then, as with breakfast, some people will be on the roster for dish washing, and the rest have free time – a midday siesta is often the popular choice!
 Free time is until 1:30 p.m., when we meet again to distribute the afternoon activities.